zsoltkir1/samu/README.md

 # Samu
 The purpose of this project is only to allow the evaluation and verification of the results of the paper entitled *"A disembodied developmental robotic agent called Samu Bátfai"*.
+This paper presents Q learning with neural networks approximators used by Samu.

 It is our hope that Samu will be the ancestor of developmental robotics chatter bots that will be able to chat in natural language like humans do.

 ## Usage
 The two use cases shown in the paper entitled *"A disembodied developmental robotic agent called Samu Bátfai"* are presented in a YouTube video at